 Enterprise Investment Scheme

-UK tax scheme offering 30% income tax relief on direct investment in qualifying small companies; limits doubled in April 2026.
+UK tax relief scheme for direct investment in small companies; limits doubled in April 2026.

 With VCT relief cut and EIS limits doubled, has the government just picked a winner between the two schemes?